timwinter06/mle_forecasting/README.md

 This project consists of multiple services that run in docker-containers.
 These are as follows:

-1. A training pipeline orchestrated by Prefect (check the Prefect UI to monitor this).
+1. A training pipeline orchestrated by Prefect to run every Sunday at midnight (check the Prefect UI to monitor this).
 2. MLFlow UI to check the training parameters, metrics, and registered models.
 3. A Prefect UI to monitor the training pipeline.
 4. A fast-API prediction endpoint to make predictions with your model.
 NOTE: there is a `wait_for_mlflow.py` script that checks if the model has been registered before starting the API.